ElektraInitiative/libelektra/src/plugins/backend_odbc/README.md

 - Key names (string, primary key)
 - Key values (strings)

-If you want to support metadata, a second table with at least three colums is required.
+If you want to support metadata, a second table with at least three columns is required.

 - Key name (string, FK to the first table)
 - Metakey name (string)